-Studies have not been done to see if metoprolol could make it harder for a woman to get pregnant.
+It is not known if metoprolol can make it harder to get pregnant.

 Does taking metoprolol increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
-Studies on pregnant women have not been done to see if there is any increase in miscarriage while taking metoprolol in early pregnancy.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if metoprolol increases the chance for miscarriage.

-Does taking metoprolol in the first trimester increase the chance of having a baby with a birth defect?
+Does taking metoprolol increase the chance of birth defects?

-If a man take metoprolol, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes metoprolol, could it affect their fertility (ability to get partner pregnant) or increase the chance of birth defects?

-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures and Pregnancy (https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.)
+Based on the studies reviewed, it is not known if metoprolol could affect fertility or increase the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet on Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.